-Deblocking of areas with different motion within a CU (likely due to affine or merge modes such as ATMVP), under macro MV_SUBBLOCK_DB;

 Run block strength only once per direction, under macro IMAGE_EDGE_DB.

 It was confirmed that macro IMAGE_EDGE_DB does not change the encoding results.

+Another bugfix is present but not active.
+The JVET-K0369 authors believe the related proposal to be a non-obvious bug requiring discussion.
+This bugfix is:

+Deblocking of areas with different motion within a CU (likely due to affine or merge modes such as ATMVP), under macro MV_SUBBLOCK_DB.

 Technical proposal on long filters

 The implementation matches the description of the proposal.
-As for several proposals in category 2.1 of CE2, the base addition is longer filters (up to 13 taps), selected under conditions of block size and strong filter conditions.
-The main features compared to other proposals is the restriction on the causal “Q” side of the number of taps and filtered samples, so as to keep the same line buffering requirement as HEVC deblocking filter.
+As for several proposals in category 2.1 of CE2, the base addition is longer filters (up to 15 taps, but often shorter), selected under conditions of block size and strong filter conditions.
+The main features compared to other proposals is the restriction on the causal “P” side of the number of taps and filtered samples, so as to keep the same line buffering requirement as HEVC deblocking filter.

 Results